-The Equity First Plan to End School Funding Discrimination:
+The 2018 #CivilFundingWar Battle Plan to End School Funding Discrimination:

-- Legislation prohibiting overfunded school districts from receiving any new state funding until all school districts are fully-funded through the bipartisan-adopted funding formulas for Basic Education and Special Education.
+- No overfunded school districts shall receive any new state funding until all school districts are fully-funded through the bipartisan-adopted funding formulas for Basic Education and Special Education.

-- Demand adoption of legislation and budget funding to establish the School District Consolidation Fund to incent the efficient consolidation of school districts.
+- Establish the School District Consolidation Fund to encourage the efficient consolidation of school districts.